 I don’t see much upward mobility for minorities developing out of this predicament, instead I see a persistent downward slide.
 This sort of equality–equality in disease diagnosis rates–is much like equality of inopportunity, and equality of inopportunity is just the sort of equality we don’t need.

-Filed under: Advertising, Biological Psychiatry, Discrimination, Fraud, Pharmaceutical Company | Tagged: health literature, household product, mental health service, mental health treatment, poor mental health, work positions | Leave a comment »
+Filed under: Advertising, Biological Psychiatry, Children and Adolescents, Conflict of Interest, Discrimination, Fraud, Misdiagnosis, Pharmaceutical Company, Polypharmacy, Psychiatric Drugs | Tagged: attention deficit hyperactivity, attention deficit hyperactivity disorder adhd, mental health treatment, mental ill health, research | Leave a comment »